Metaballo/BlockRank/README.md

 # An Open Source PageRank Implementation

-This project provides an open source PageRank implementation.
+This project provides an open source BlockRank implementation.
 The implementation is a straightforward application of the algorithm description given in the American Mathematical Society's Feature Column [How Google Finds Your Needle in the Web's